 Thirdly, it can be a good plan to consider what value you can bring to the company.
 Except money, many angel investors provide their competence and network to help the startup.
 This is sometimes called “smart money” which means that your background and contacts becomes an asset that can help the startup move forward.
 Consider for example the industries you have worked within or what you have big interest in and make it you niche.

 Finally, it is a good idea to join different networks of other investors.
 It could be everything from forums to Facebook groups and different meetups.
-Angelr, our own company, is an example of such a network.
-At Angelr, investors can become members and through afterworks and dinners meet other investors that you could potentially syndicate with.
+Qalora, our own company, is an example of such a network.
+At Qalora, investors can become members and through afterworks and dinners meet other investors that you could potentially syndicate with.